jonathannen/cater/README.md

 It's possible that we will add sides down the line - for example for React Native or Electron.

-To faciliate code differences between the sides, Cater has Universal Imports, Universal Wrappering (See Below).
+To facilitate code differences between the sides, Cater has Universal Imports, Universal Wrappering (See Below).

 ### Universal Imports

-The core Cater piece plugs in to the Babel and Webpack framework to produce differentiated builds for the client and server sides.
+The core Cater piece plugs into the Babel and Webpack framework to produce differentiated builds for the client and server sides.
 What does this mean?
 If you had a directory structure like:

     + app
       - app.js